Composition and Arrangement Tutorials for Music Production

 What to expect

 This page provides information about turnarounds and cadences in music.
-A turnaround is a short piece of music signaling the end of a musical phrase or progression, allowing the track to return to the previous section or transition to a different part of the song.
+A turnaround is a short piece of music that signals the end of a musical phrase or progression, allowing the track to return to the previous section or transition to a different part of the song.
 While the term is often associated with jazz and chord progressions, turnarounds can be applied to any genre.

 (Intermediate)